DHCSSza/escalator-sadilar/content/home/about.md

-Ad hoc activities have the tendency to create excitement and interest, but leaves participants neglected, disempowered, and disappointed as they often lack the social / research networks and skill to make use of opportunities and resources that were taught or discussed.
+Ad hoc activities have the tendency to create excitement and interest, but leaves participants neglected, disempowered, and disappointed as they often lack the social and research networks and skill to make use of opportunities and resources that were taught or discussed.
 With every new intervention, it seems as if community have to be built from scratch if an ad hoc capacity development approach is followed.